Edward VI

 Edward VI (12 October 1537 – 6 July 1553) was King of England and Ireland from 28 January 1547 until his death in 1553.
 He was crowned on 20 February 1547 at the age of nine.
-Edward was the son of Henry VIII and Jane Seymour and the first English monarch to be raised as a Protestant.
-During his reign, the realm was governed by a regency council because he never reached maturity.
-The council was first led by his uncle Edward Seymour, 1st Duke of Somerset (1547–1549), and then by John Dudley, 1st Earl of Warwick (1550–1553), who from 1551 was Duke of Northumberland.
+The only surviving son of Henry VIII by his third wife, Jane Seymour, Edward was the first English monarch to be raised as a Protestant.
+During his reign, the realm was governed by a regency council because Edward never reached maturity.
+The council was first led by his uncle Edward Seymour, Duke of Somerset (1547–1549), and then by John Dudley, Duke of Northumberland (1550–1553).

-Edward's reign was marked by economic problems and social unrest that in 1549 erupted into riot and rebellion.
+Edward's reign was marked by many economic problems and social unrest that in 1549 erupted into riot and rebellion.
 An expensive war with Scotland, at first successful, ended with military withdrawal from Scotland and Boulogne-sur-Mer in exchange for peace.
 The transformation of the Church of England into a recognisably Protestant body also occurred under Edward, who took great interest in religious matters.
-His father, Henry VIII, had severed the link between the Church and Rome, but continued to uphold most Catholic doctrine and ceremony.
-It was during Edward's reign that Protestantism was established for the first time in England with reforms that included the abolition of clerical celibacy and the Mass, and the imposition of compulsory services in English.
+His father, Henry VIII, had severed the link between the English Church and Rome but continued to uphold most Catholic doctrine and ceremony.
+During Edward's reign, Protestantism was established for the first time in England, with reforms that included the abolition of clerical celibacy and the Mass and the imposition of compulsory English in church services.

-In February 1553, at age 15, Edward fell ill.
+In 1553, at age 15, Edward fell ill.
 When his sickness was discovered to be terminal, he and his council drew up a "Devise for the Succession" to prevent the country's return to Catholicism.
-Edward named his first cousin once removed, Lady Jane Grey, as his heir, excluding his half-sisters, Mary and Elizabeth.
-This decision was disputed following Edward's death, and Jane was deposed by Mary nine days after becoming queen.
-Mary, a Catholic, reversed Edward's Protestant reforms during her reign, but Elizabeth restored them in 1559.
+Edward named his Protestant first cousin once removed, Lady Jane Grey, as his heir, excluding his half-sisters, Mary and Elizabeth.
+This decision was disputed following Edward's death, and Jane was deposed by Mary—the elder of the two half-sisters—nine days after becoming queen.
+Mary, a Catholic, reversed Edward's Protestant reforms during her reign, but after her, Elizabeth restored them in 1559.